What makes our filmmaking programs and workshops unique?

 Another wonderful aspect of our film school is the student body.
 The Film Academy draws an incredibly diverse, international group of film students who share a passion for telling stories with moving images.
 One recent film school class included students from the United States, Canada, France, Italy, England, Switzerland, Portugal, Spain, Australia, Singapore, Mexico, Brazil, India, Israel, Japan, and China.
 Working on student projects alongside peers from different countries and cultures is excellent training for the realities of cooperation on a professional film set, and also offers our students personal opportunities to learn more about new stories and cultures.

-The combination of non-stop collaborative work, diverse cultures and experiences, and a shared passion for film make our workshops and programs intensely enriching experiences.
+The combination of non-stop collaborative work, diverse cultures and experiences, and a shared passion for film make our filmmaking workshops and programs intensely enriching experiences.
 Students forge professional and personal bonds that often extend beyond school.
 Students often say that the New York Film Academy's program, workshop, or one of our filmmaking camps was the most exciting, difficult, and rewarding creative experience they have ever had.

 At the end of each of the Film Academy filmmaking courses, the students’ final films are celebrated in a school screening open to cast, crew, friends and family.
 All students who successfully complete their long-term program or short-term workshop will receive a New York Film Academy certificate, and will leave the film school with a digital master tape of all their projects.

 Students in the four, six and eight-week filmmaking workshops shoot 16mm film with Arriflex-S cameras and portable Lowel lighting packages for every shoot.
-Students in the Digital Filmmaking Workshops shoot on digital video camera.
+Students in the digital filmmaking workshops shoot on digital video cameras.

-Students in the One-Year Filmmaking Program will use Arriflex-S and Arriflex-SR 16mm cameras, the 35mm Panavision camera, and HD digital video cameras.
+Students in the 1-Year Filmmaking Program will use Arriflex-S and Arriflex-SR 16mm cameras, the 35mm Panavision camera, and HD digital video cameras.

-In all filmmaking programs and editing School workshops students edit digitally using digital editing software.
+In all filmmaking programs and digital editing school workshops, students are trained in using digital editing software.

-Universal Studios' exclusive prop and costume collection that regularly supplies Hollywood blockbusters, will be made available at a special rate for New York Film Academy students attending at the Los Angeles location.
+Universal Studios' exclusive prop and costume collection -- which regularly supplies Hollywood blockbusters -- will be made available at a special rate for New York Film Academy students attending at the NYFA Los Angeles location.